iAnanich/tgbot-post-broadcaster/README.md

 * optional slow mode delay
 * optional auto-update of chat's titles when handling new post
 * forward text post or photo with caption
+* can reply to received post in the source channel

 Planned features: